-However, it is one thing to have your art noticed on Twitter and having an art collector click on a tweet’s link and purchase art from your online art gallery.
+However, having your art noticed on Twitter is one thing, and having an art collector click on a tweet’s link and purchase art from your online art gallery.

 Twitter is social media, so you will see better results if 80 percent of your posts talk about what is going on with your art business rather than 100 percent of your tweets saying “Buy This.”

-The rule of thumb is to publish 80 percent of helpful content and 20 percent of content highlighting products or services.
+The rule of thumb is to publish 80 percent helpful content and 20 percent content highlighting products or services.

-Develop a Twitter publishing calendar that has eight tweets for content and two tweets for selling products.
+Develop a Twitter publishing calendar with eight tweets for content and two tweets for selling products.